Federal government of the United States: Naming

 The full name of the republic is the "United States of America".
-No other name appears in the Constitution, and this is the name that appears on money, in treaties, and in legal cases to which the nation is a party.
+No other names appear in the Constitution, (except for the shorter “United States” for which it is usually addressed in it) and this is the name that appears on currency, in treaties and documents, and in legal cases to which the nation is a party.
 The terms "Government of the United States of America" or "United States Government" are often used in official documents to represent the federal government as distinct from the states collectively.

 In casual conversation or writing, the term "Federal Government" is often used, and the term "U.S. Government" is sometimes used.
 The terms "Federal" and "National" in government agency or program names generally indicate affiliation with the federal government; for instance, the Federal Bureau of Investigation, National Oceanic and Atmospheric Administration, and National Park Service.
-Because the seat of government is in Washington, D.C., "Washington" is sometimes used as a metonym for the federal government.
+"Washington" and "White House" are sometimes used as a metonym for the federal government because Washington, D.C., is the seat of government and the latter as its headquarters, respectively.

 History

 Thomas Jefferson, the principal author of the Declaration of Independence, largely wrote the Declaration's first draft in isolation between over a period of two weeks in June 1776 from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia; the document was then reviewed and ultimately unanimously adopted by each of the 56 delegates to the Second Continental Congress.

 The U.S. government was established in a series of initiatives in the late 18th century, starting with its decision to establish the Continental Army and appoint George Washington as its commander.
 The Continental Army resisted the British during the American Revolutionary War, which began in 1775.
 The following year, in July 1776, delegates to the Second Continental Congress, gathered at present-day Independence Hall in the colonial capital of Philadelphia, unanimously adopted the United States Declaration of Independence with each of the 56 colonial-era delegates signing it.
 In September 1783, the Thirteen Colonies ultimately prevailed over the British in the Revolutionary War, establishing the United States as an independent nation.
 On March 4, 1789, again gathered in Philadelphia, the colonies ratified and adopted the Constitution of the United States, which established the nation's federal rule of law and was largely based on federalism, republicanism and democracy.

 Under the U.S. Constitution, the power of the U.S. federal government is shared between its executive, legislative, and judicial branches, state governments, and the people.
 It is a mixed system, neither pure republic nor pure democracy, and often described as a democratic republic, representative democracy, or constitutional republic.